 Stage three – lead nurturing

-Based on how that lead is identified or grouped, they will then receive messaging or communication from the organization.
+Based on how that lead is identified or grouped, they will then receive messaging or communication from the organisation.
 For example, a lead that shows interest in a webinar may receive an e-mail with additional details and promotions prior to the event.
 Leads often remain at this step for a while and receive additional content over time.
 This content should help them move closer to achieving their goal, as well as learn more about your brand.

 Lead nurturing helps move leads to the third step, in which they receive communication from your company.
 It’s the process of building relationships with your prospects with the goal of earning their business when they're ready.
-Automation and workflows are great for this since they can help scale your lead management process by automating manual activities and communications, all whilst providing personalization for each lead.
+Automation and workflows are great for this since they can help scale your lead management process by automating manual activities and communications, all whilst providing personalisation for each lead.

 Stage four - lead scoring and routing

 This brings us to lead scoring and lead routing.
-Lead scoring and lead routing is the process of assigning value to each lead to prioritize outreach.
+Lead scoring and lead routing is the process of assigning value to each lead to prioritise outreach.
 It facilitates our final step in which leads are ready to buy and enter the sales process.

 Lead routing comes after lead scoring and is the process of automatically assigning leads across a sales team.
 Automated lead routing can be simple, such as assigning a new lead to the next sales rep in line.
 Mature lead routing models consider multiple factors and use a lead scoring system to pass leads to the right person.
 Lead scoring and lead routing are crucial to ensuring you're targeting the most qualified leads and missing any.
 Like with any strategy or process, it's also important to measure its success.